gjwgit/rattleng/installers/README.md

 # RattleNG Installers

-RattleNG is a re-implementation of Rattle using the modern Flutter framework for Dart.
+RattleNG is a new implementation of Rattle using the modern Flutter framework for Dart.
 Flutter supports multiple platforms so that Flutter based apps will run native and similarly on Linux, MacOS, and Windows.
 Below we identify the prerequisite to install R on your